Deafness in the Democratic Republic of the Congo: Healthcare

 There are a number of hospitals in the DRC, especially in the major cities of Kinshasa and Goma.
 In the DRC, roughly 90% of doctor and hospital patients pay their medical bills out of pocket.
 For example, if someone was in the hospital for 30 days, they would owe about $515 in the DRC.
 There is a controversial practice that occurs in the medical field, affecting 24% of the world's countries and 15 out of the 54 countries in Africa.
 This process is hospital detainment, where either a deceased patient is not released because the family cannot pay for their treatment, or a living patient is denied release because they cannot pay their own bill.
 This means that detention disproportionately affects poorer people who cannot easily afford medical treatment.
 Also, in order to avoid increasing someone's medical bill and putting them and the hospital into more debt, patients do not receive additional treatment while detained.
 This can potentially lead to patients' symptoms worsening, as well as possibly affecting other nearby detainees.
 In the DRC, hospital detention is more common among post-natal women, who are unable to pay for their bills because they are unmarried, have been abandoned by a provider, or experienced nonconsensual impregnation.

 Deaf people tend to already be cautious about receiving medical treatment, because of the lack of communication to be had, as well as the fact that they are also disproportionately unemployed.
-The detention of patients is a fear of a general public, convincing many people not not seek medical treatment.
+The detention of patients is a fear of a general public, convincing many people not to seek medical treatment.
 This is especially true for deaf people, also because they tend to live in more rural areas, which leads to a less sufficient and personalized education, in turn, leading to less effective communication between medical staff, which may result in incorrect diagnosis.
 In a 2021 study, deaf people from the Sub-Saharan Africa regions reported unfair treatment by medical staff, including not being treated like a priority, lack of privacy and autonomy, and general disrespect.